-Family set to meet with DOJ officials in chokehold case
+Family set to meet with Justice officials in chokehold case

 - In Lacey, a Washington mom grapples with baby’s Zika-caused birth defects VIEW

+Garner’s death sparked angry protests from people complaining about the treatment of black men and boys at the hands of white police officers, and his dying words became a slogan for the Black Lives Matter movement.

+The medical examiner ruled Garner’s death a homicide caused in part by the chokehold.
+But police union officials and Pantaleo’s lawyer argued the officer used a takedown move taught by the police department, not a chokehold, and said Garner’s poor health was the main reason he died.

-A grand jury in Brooklyn has been hearing evidence in the civil rights investigation of Pantaleo, who put Garner in a chokehold while arresting him on suspicion of selling loose, untaxed cigarettes on Staten Island in 2014.
+A grand jury in Brooklyn has been hearing evidence in the civil rights investigation of Pantaleo.

-A cell phone video of the encounter sparked widespread outrage, and Garner’s dying words, “I can’t breathe,” became a slogan for the Black Lives Matter movement.